Welcome to Good Energy Movement and Wellness for yoga, tai chi, wellness, recovery and reiki in New York!

-My name is Melissa “Mati” Elstein, and I am the Founder and Director of this holistic company.
+My name is Melissa “Mati” Elstein, and I am the Founder and Director of this holistic company in New York.
 Your well-being is my focus.
 To learn more about my wellness practice for adults, seniors and children, and how I can assist you with your fitness, health, and spiritual quests, please look at the different links on this website.
 Whether it is with the practice of yoga, qigong, tai chi, pilates, ballet, meditation, stress reduction, reiki energy and crystal healing sessions, or if you are in need of coaching, my goal is to help you lead a fulfilling, happy and healthy life.

 New From the Blog

 - Happy 2021!
 New classes; Yogic Thoughts on DC Insurrection